14 Fun Things to See & Do in Shinjuku, Tokyo’s Most Exciting Neighborhood

 Step back into the Tokyo of the fifties in Golden Gai

-Following the Second World War, most of Tokyo was levelled in the name of development, and only a very small section survived.
+Following the Second World War, most of Tokyo was leveled in the name of development, and only a very small section survived.
 Golden Gai, a collection of narrow alleys, contains around two hundred pubs preserved from the sixties era and is one of the top points of interest in Shinjuku.

 Walking through Golden Gai, I wandered past countless hole-in-the-wall bars and restaurants, most seating only between five and thirty patrons.
 Especially if it’s your first time in Tokyo, visiting this atmospheric area is an absolute must!